glFusion/searcher/README.md

 ### plugin_indexDoc_searcher($args = array())
 Adds a single document to the index.
 Also indexes any comments.

+At least one of "content", "title" or "author" must not be empty.

 Usage:
 ```
 $args = array(